corda/corda-docs-portal/content/en/docs/corda-os/4.1/tutorial-custom-notary.md

 }

 ```

-{{/* /en/docs/corda-os/4.1/samples/notary-demo/workflows/src/main/kotlin/net/corda/notarydemo/MyCustomNotaryService.kt */}}
-The next step is to write a notary service flow.
+[MyCustomNotaryService.kt](https://github.com/corda/corda/blob/release/os/4.1/samples/notary-demo/workflows/src/main/kotlin/net/corda/notarydemo/MyCustomNotaryService.kt)The next step is to write a notary service flow.
 You are free to copy and modify the existing built-in flows such
             as `ValidatingNotaryFlow`, `NonValidatingNotaryFlow`, or implement your own from scratch (following the
             `NotaryFlow.Service` template).
 Below is an example of a custom flow for a *validating* notary service: